rgrannell1/jCheck/README.md

 * **failsWhen, failsWhen_**: When a predicate is true, assert that other functions always fail.

 * **run**: Execute a test object.

+The tests can be built up in any order.

+If a predicate fails, or a known failure fails to fail, then jCheck will simplify the errant input to something smaller and easier to read. jCheck tests can be run from a web interface or, for fellow users with bearded necks and sallow faces, from the command-line.

 ## License